Bacteriostatic Water Storage: The Short Answer

 Storage Temperature: Controlled Room Temperature

-Bacteriostatic water is formulated and validated for controlled room temperature (CRT) storage, which the USP defines as 20–25°C with excursions allowed between 15–30°C. This is the storage condition referenced on the BAC Water Depot CAT # BW-10 label and on the per-lot CoA.
+Bacteriostatic water is validated for controlled room temperature (CRT).
+USP defines that as 20–25°C, with excursions allowed between 15–30°C. That's the condition printed on the BAC Water Depot CAT # BW-10 label and repeated on the per-lot CoA.

 - Do store on stable shelving in a temperature-controlled lab area